zhengwuma/zhengwuma.github.io/menu/learning.md

 After the memorable learning experience during COVID, I returned to XJTU to finish my B.A. under the supervision of [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).
 In his lab, I got to run eye-tracking experiments, collect data, and dive into statistical analysis.
 That’s really where I started to feel like a researcher—not just someone taking classes, but someone asking questions and looking for answers.
 In 2022, I joined CityU and was lucky enough to meet [Dr. Jixing Li](https://jixing-li.github.io/).
 Now I’m one of the founding members of the LAMB Lab.

 Another part of my language learning journey is closely tied to music.
-Thanks to my mom—and my three-year-old self—I started piano lessons at a very young age and kept at it for four years.
+Thanks to my mom and my three-year-old self, I started piano lessons at a very young age and kept at it for four years.
 In primary school, I also studied violin and took vocal training (I’m pretty sure my mom was secretly hoping I’d end up at a music conservatory).
 I completed all the graded exams for a traditional Chinese instrument, [cucurbit flute](https://www.youtube.com/watch?v=QUvh4xTID5s), which is her favorite.

 Zhengwu